hi-names-nat/porfolio-site/README.md

-# Natalie's Portfolio
+# Natalie's Portfolio Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Made with react.
+The portfolio site hosted at nataliesoltis.com.
+Built with react with the purpose to display and talk about the projects I've worked on that I'm the happiest with.